Dr. James Dawson Nixon Ph.D.

 James was the middle of five children born to Loyd and Pearl Nixon.
 The family lived in St. Joseph, Michigan from 1929-1933.
 Then in Battle Creek, Michigan from 1933-1938.
 Then the family moved to Albion where his father, a Methodist Minister, was District Superintendant.

 James graduated from High School in 1940 and entered Albion College the same year.
 In 1941 he was appointed student pastor.
 The bishop protested when he was designated 1-A in the WWII draft in 1942 and he was given a 4-D Ministerial deferment.
-The same year James enlisted in the Navy and left Albion College in January of 1943.
+James felt he should serve so he enlisted in the Navy and left Albion College in January of 1943.
 Boot camp was at the Great Lakes Naval Training Center where he also went to Hospital Corps School working at the Great Lakes Naval Hospital.

 During the rest of WWII James served in the Navy in the Hospital Corps (Pharmacist's Mate).
 In 1943, he was transferred to the Naval Air Base at Jacksonville, Florida.
 In 1944 he was married on leave and transferred to the CB base at Camp Perry, Virginia.
 Then, at James request, he was assigned to the destroyer USS Benham which went into drydock at Pearl Harbor the same year after a collision.
 In 1944 the destroyer went to Palau, Peleliu, Marianas.
 In 1945 the destroyer went to Iwo Jima, the Phillipines and Okinawa.
 It also was part of the occupation fleet at Tokyo bay in 1945.
 The ship had also survived 3 typhoons, the worst occuring in 1945.
 In November of 1945 the ship returned to Honolulu and James disembarked in Bremerton, Washington.
 From there he went to the Great Lakes Naval base where he was discharged.